Bordered Floer homology and contact structures: Preliminaries

 \begin{example} We return to the foliated open book introduced in the first example.
 The associated smooth manifold is the solid torus shown in Figure~\ref{fig:afobtorusmfd}.
 The images of $A_1$ and $A_2$ are shown in green and blue, respectively, on both the manifold on the left and in the associated boundary foliation on the right.

 \end{example}

 In order to define the compatibility between contact structures and foliated open books, we examine the boundary foliation $\mathcal{F}$ more closely.
-To any smooth manifold constructed as above, we may associate an $S^1$-valued regular function $\pi \colon M \setminus B \rightarrow S^1$ whose level sets are the pages of the open book and which restricts to the boundary as an $S^1$-valued Morse function $\pit:=\pi|_{\partial M}\colon \partial M\setminus E\to S^1$.
-We may assume that $0$ is a regular value of $\pi$.
-We further require that $\pit=\pm\phi$ on an $(r, \phi)$-disk neighborhood of each elliptic point $e\in E$, where the sign depends on the sign of the elliptic point.
+To any smooth manifold constructed as above, we may associate an $S^1$-valued Morse function $\pi \colon M \setminus B \rightarrow S^1$ whose level sets are the pages of the open book and which restricts to the boundary as an $S^1$-valued Morse function $\pit:=\pi|_{\partial M}\colon \partial M\setminus E\to S^1$ with the same critical points as $\pi$.
+The function $\pi$ has only index 1 and 2 critical points, and all of these are index 1 critical points for $\pit$.
+The index with respect to $\pi$ is visible in the sign of these hyperbolic points: index 2 critical points of $\pi$ give positive hyperbolic points of the foliation, while index 1 critical points of $\pi$ give negative hyperbolic points of the foliation.
+Heuristically, this means that the interesting features of $\pi$ may all be seen from the foliation on the boundary.
+One may build a signed singular foliation simply by patching together the local models of Figure~\ref{fig:sing}, but in the context of this paper we will only encounter ordered signed singular foliations; equivalently, these are signed singular foliations that can be induced by an $S^1$-valued Morse function.
+We therefore consider the map $\pit$ to be an essential part of the data and we write $\fol=(\pit, H=H_-\cup H_+, E=E_-\cup E_+)$.
+We may also assume that $0$ is a regular value of $\pit$ and we further require that $\pit=\pm\phi$ on an $(r, \phi)$-disk neighborhood of each elliptic point $e\in E$, where the sign depends on the sign of the elliptic point.
 Here $(r,\phi)$ is the standard polar coordinate system on $D^2$.
-By construction, $\mathcal{F}$ has only elliptic and four-pronged hyperbolic singularities, with signs inherited from the partitions of $E$ and $H$.
+By construction, the foliation on a manifold constructed from an abstract foliated open book has only elliptic and four-pronged hyperbolic singularities, with signs inherited from the partitions of $E$ and $H$.